-For the past few years, Nino Laisné has been creating a unique universe in which the image plays an important role.
+For the past few years, Nina Laisné has been creating a unique universe in which the image plays an important role.
 Working in both photography and film, the artist is not limited to one specific language of expression.
-In his meticulously constructed works, latency and a contemplative sense of time acquire their true meaning.
-In his first photographs, more than the actors that he directs with precision and the perfect decors, it’s the moment of grace of a suspended moment, this interstice full of incertitude that interests the artist.
-Already in these early works, he reveals signs of the work to come.
-Tinted with strangeness, his works take form and unfold in resonance with other mediums such as cinema and music, as well as historical and sociological elements: art, popular traditions, fashion, cabaret and opera.
-These more or less visible porosities with other disciplines as well as the importance of Hispanic culture in his work make Nino Laisné’s artistic research a rich and deliciously original mix, which defies classification.
-The artist, who is also a musician and cinema buff, builds his visual universe in this way with vocables drawn from the performing arts and film, creating dialogues with sound rather than with words.
-His recent work also plays with cross-pollination and develops this shifting from one genre to another, from everyday reality to fiction and vice versa.
+In her meticulously constructed works, latency and a contemplative sense of time acquire their true meaning.
+In her first photographs, more than the actors that she directs with precision and the perfect decors, it’s the moment of grace of a suspended moment, this interstice full of incertitude that interests the artist.
+Already in these early works, she reveals signs of the work to come.
+Tinted with strangeness, her works take form and unfold in resonance with other mediums such as cinema and music, as well as historical and sociological elements: art, popular traditions, fashion, cabaret and opera.
+These more or less visible porosities with other disciplines as well as the importance of Hispanic culture in her work make Nina Laisné’s artistic research a rich and deliciously original mix, which defies classification.
+The artist, who is also a musician and cinema buff, builds her visual universe in this way with vocables drawn from the performing arts and film, creating dialogues with sound rather than with words.
+Her recent work also plays with cross-pollination and develops this shifting from one genre to another, from everyday reality to fiction and vice versa.

 Émilie Flory, 2015